Christmas comes but once a year, and it’s time to spread that festive cheer. So design a card, it isn’t hard, and show them all you care.

 May your creative spirit be admired.

 Have these holiday cards inspired you to send out something special this year?
-If so, click here to create your own designs with Canva!
-Utilize a large collection of graphics and beautiful typefaces to make your own unique and festive holiday cards and messages.
-Don’t forget to share your designs in the comment section!
+If so, bundle up and personalize your Christmas cards or videos(opens in a new tab or window) with Canva.
+Utilize a large collection of graphics and beautiful typefaces to make your own unique and festive holiday cards and messages, then tuck it in a customised wrapping paper(opens in a new tab or window) before sending out.
+Don’t forget to share your designs, too!

 Written by